 Tomorrow, February 20th, 2017, it will be the 90th birthday of American actor Sidney Poitier.
 Born in Miami, Florida on February 20th, 1927; Sidney would go on to become one of the finest actors of his generation.
-He would also become a pioneer for future generations of African American actors.
+He would also become a major pioneer for future generations of African American actors.

-Sidney’s characters were substantial roles (sadly, pretty much a first for African American performers), often authority figures such as detectives or teachers.
-With his powerful and distinctive voice, and dramatic intensity he is an actor who has your attention every second he is on the screen.
+Sidney’s characters were substantial roles (sadly, pretty much a first for African American performers at the time), often authority figures such as detectives or teachers.
+With his powerful, distinctive voice, and dramatic intensity, he is an actor who has your attention every second he is on the screen.

 From a small, but key role in Blackboard Jungle, to lead roles in The Defiant Ones, A Patch of Blue, Guess Who’s Coming To Dinner, and To Sir With Love; Poitier quickly made a name for himself and became one of the best and most popular actors of his generation .
 He made history by winning the Best Actor Oscar in 1964, for his role in The Lilies of the Field.

-In one of my all time favourite films, he stars alongside Rod Steiger in 1967’s superb Detective drama In The Heat of the Night.
+In one of my all time favourite films, Sidney stars alongside Rod Steiger in 1967’s superb Detective drama In The Heat of the Night.

-When it’s discovered he is not only innocent, but also a Detective, he slowly gains the trust of the local officers.
+When it’s discovered he is not only innocent of the crime, but is also a Detective, he slowly gains the trust of the local officers.
 Gum chewing Police Chief Gillespie(Rod Steiger)begins to rethink his prejudice as he spends more time with Tibbs, the two slowly develop a bond of trust, and mutual respect and even friendship begins to develop between them.
 They must put aside their differences to try and solve the murder, before the killer escapes justice.

 As they spend more time together Tibbs and Gillespie find themselves coming to respect and like each other.
 Their growing bond hopefully put some hope on the horizon that their relationship could soon be happening on a wide scale in real life.